Alternatives to Quicken and Money

 Almost.

-Now I have Quicken 2006 Premier Home and Business.
+Now I have Quicken 2010 Deluxe (review).
 I use it daily, and I love it to death.
 The problems I kept encountering with previous versions have been fixed, as far as I can tell.
-I get the feeling that when people do have problems with Quicken and Money, it tends to emanate from the downloadable-transactions features of both.
+I get the feeling that when people do have problems with Quicken and Money, it tends to originate with the downloadable-transactions features of both.

 Personally, I have never once used the "downloadable transaction" thing on any version of Quicken I've ever owned.
 I am so demented, and so anal, that I actually enter every single money transaction by hand.
 (Keeps me "closer" to my spending, and my spending habits, is the way I see it.)

-Another issue: Intuit (makers of Quicken) and Microsoft (makers of Money) aren't exactly giving their software away.
+Another issue: Intuit (makers of Quicken) and Microsoft (former makers of Money, which is no longer produced) aren't exactly giving their software away.
 If I recall correctly, I paid something close to $55 for my Quicken Deluxe 2005.
-And more than $65 for my 2006 version.
+And about $40 for my 2010 version.
 For me, it's worth every penny of that price.
 I wouldn't do without it.
 But for most folks, that's simply not throwaway change.
 It's fine for me to sit here and recommend Quicken to everybody within earshot.
 It's another thing entirely for someone to actually have the forty, fifty, or sixty bucks to go out and purchase it.

 So if you want to start managing your money seriously, and Quicken or Money aren't on your radar, what are the alternatives?